It’s common knowledge that SEO & Online reviews are closely linked. The importance of reviews for SEO is undeniable.

 “More keywords = more customer feedback — You probably don’t consider your customers to be content creators, but after reading this, you might reconsider.
 Instead of seeing reviews solely as feedback, think of them as content — after all, that’s how Google sees them.
 Google is provided with new content to crawl every time a customer leaves a review.
 It’s likely to contain keywords relevant to your business, product, services, or even location, whether it’s good or bad.
 This assists Google in gaining a better understanding of what your company does, allowing it to better position you in the SERPS.”
 Oliver Andrews, OA Design Services

 One of the most important benefits of reviews is their ability to boost your ranking in the Local Map Pack.
 Google My Business reviews allow you to appear in the Local Map Back, this is a group of businesses located near the location from where you’re searching, it displays the name of the businesses, the address, a phone number, the number of reviews received and also it’s average rating.

 Know that we know the importance of reviews for SEO, but how can they be used to achieve higher rankings?
 This is where things become more complicated.
-Here’s some tips on how to make online reviews one of your biggest weapons.
+Here are some tips on how to make online reviews one of your biggest weapons.

 Gather Positive Reviews

 This is a given — You can’t use reviews for SEO purposes if you don’t have any.
 Any decent SEO Company knows that Google loves to see that people are engaging with your business and choosing to leave reviews on your profile.
 Studies have found that more than 30% of customers will leave a negative review following a bad experience whilst the vast majority of regular consumers won’t take the time out to write a review of their own accord.

 Here’s the good news — According to a BrightLocal study, 70% of customers will leave a review if and when they are asked.

 The best bet is to introduce a call to action following a purchase from a customer asking them to rate their experience and gauge their thoughts.
 Proceed with caution, however!